 All submissions should make a strong contribution to basic, clinical or applied science.
 Empirical studies should demonstrate methodological and statistical rigor, with explicit motivation for the choice of sample size, and appropriate reports of effect size and sample variability (standard deviation, standard error, confidence intervals, error bars, etc.).

-Perception Science welcomes submissions of the following article types: Book Review, Brief Research Report, Case Report, Clinical Trial, Community Case Study, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Registered Report, Review, Systematic Review and Technology and Code.
+Perception Science welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Community Case Study, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Registered Report, Review, Systematic Review and Technology and Code.